 VARIABLE CONDITIONS OF PATIENTS:

 In clinical setups, there come different patients with a number of varied conditions of hair loss.
 One technique can be beneficial for some and others may not work for some people.
 It all depends on the type of hair loss and genetics of the person.
-Therefore, a combo hair transplant may cause harm rather than good in some patients.
+Therefore, a combo procedure may cause harm rather than good in some patients.

 DAMAGE TO SAFE DONOR AREA: